awpala/my-omscs-notes/cs-6290/12-cache-review.md

     * `DOES NOT APPLY` - Usually if it rains often, then it will probably continue to rain often (at least for a while)
   * We ate dinner at 6 PM every day last week → Therefore, we will probably eat dinner around 6 PM this week
     * `DOES NOT APPLY` - People tend to eat meals around the same time
-  * It was New Year's Eve yesterday → Therefore, it will probably be be New Year's Eve today
+  * It was New Year's Eve yesterday → Therefore, it will probably be New Year's Eve today
     * `APPLIES` -  New Year's Eve occurring on a given day generally means it ***will not*** be New Year's Eve the following day, i.e., New Year's Eve is temporal phenomenon which does ***not*** generally have locality on a timescale of days (this is effectively "anti-locality" in the sense that it "predicts" precisely the *opposite* of what the locality principle implies/suggests)

 ## 4. Memory References